gmtev/CodeFlow/README.md

 - Customized admin site with 5 custom options to each interface; two groups of admins - superusers with full CRUD permissions and staff with CRUD permissions regarding the content (questions/lectures/sections).
 Roles can be managed/assigned from the site.
 - Exception handling and data validations.
 - Extended the Django user (login with either username or email) and had him in a one-to-one with the Profile model.
-- RESTful Likes and Comments.
+- RESTful Likes and Comments (like/unlike, add and remove comment).
 - Cloudinary used for image uploads.
 - Integrated Markdown for the Question/Lecture/Section textfield.
 - Asynchronous operations (sending a greeting upon registration and a goodbye email upon profile deletion using MAILJET).